Tag: camden

 Devitt’s, as we knew it, was a family-run GAA pub which offered the normality of a local atmosphere amidst the madness of an ever-trendier Camden St. Aesthetically traditional, it was just another decent Dublin boozer – wooden flooring and carpet sectionalised areas for high and low seating while dividers aplenty broke up the bar and created nooks and crannies.
 It was a pub that was ageing nicely and the pick of Camden St. in our humble opinion.

-During 2017 we heard through various channels that the pub had been sold to a group and that the new owners were quick to put their money where their mouth is, deciding to finance a full refurbishment – news which we had received with much trepidation.
+During 2017, we heard through various channels that the pub had been sold to a group and that the new owners were quick to put their money where their mouth is, deciding to finance a full refurbishment – news which we had received with much trepidation.
 Now this is where the contradictions start, so please bear with us.
 The new fit-out is fine – The exterior is immaculate; it would be easily argued that the façade of Devitt’s is the now finest pub frontage from The Grand Canal to Dame St. The interior is, for all intents and purposes, also fine– dark wood, wooden floor, drinking paraphernalia along the walls, it’s everything we look for and if it were a brand new pub that had been installed into a bare shell it would be fine.
 But it just didn’t sit right with us.

-We’ve been pondering this for the last few weeks and our reasoning for not taking to this particular renovation is loosely described in the following sentiment.
-Essentially Devitts’ new proprietors have thrown the baby out with the bathwater, they’ve literally taken an actual real-life old Irish pub and replaced it with a fit-out that’s designed to look like an actual real-life old Irish pub.
-They’ve gutted authentic worn-in fixtures and fittings and replaced them with faux, pre-worn flatpack versions of themselves.
+We’ve been pondering this for the last few weeks, and our reasoning for not taking to this particular renovation is loosely described in the following sentiment.
+Essentially, Devitt’s new proprietors have thrown the baby out with the bathwater; they’ve literally taken an actual real-life old Irish pub and replaced it with a fit-out that’s designed to look like an actual real-life old Irish pub.
+They’ve gutted authentic, worn-in fixtures and fittings and replaced them with faux, pre-worn flatpack versions of themselves.
 It’s simply an act that we can neither abide nor understand.
 Imagine if The Stags Head or The Long Hall went for a psychedelic vibe in the 1960s, or went all disco ball in the 70s.
 What a disaster that would have been.

-But what’s done is done and when we arrived we had to reluctantly admit that the new owner’s investment was evidently paying off.
-An ironic version of a Ronan Keating tune was being blasted out by an energetic duo to a willing crowd which was comprised of a younger demographic than one would have associated with Devitt’s previously.
-G&T bowls aplenty glistened in the shimmer of Christmas lighting and the overall atmosphere in the pub sounded akin to that one would hear upon passing a temple bar pub on a Saturday afternoon.
+But what’s done is done, and when we arrived, we had to reluctantly admit that the new owner’s investment was evidently paying off.
+An ironic version of a Ronan Keating tune was being blasted out by an energetic duo to a willing crowd, which was comprised of a younger demographic than one would have associated with Devitt’s previously.
+G&T bowls aplenty glistened in the shimmer of Christmas lighting, and the overall atmosphere in the pub sounded akin to that one would hear upon passing a temple bar pub on a Saturday afternoon.
 This wasn’t exactly to our taste.

-Determined to not be the grumpy aul bastards in the corner we decided to focus on the positives.
-First of all the pint – well poured and very well priced given the location, we couldn’t fault Devitt’s one iota here and can only urge them to keep up the good work in this regard.
+Determined not to be the grumpy aul bastards in the corner, we decided to focus on the positives.
+First of all, the pint – well poured and very well priced given the location, we couldn’t fault Devitt’s one iota here and can only urge them to keep up the good work in this regard.
 Secondly, we had to commend the inclusion of the pub’s GAA heritage within the décor, in particular the maintenance of the beloved porcelain GAA player figurines that any former patrons of Devitt’s will likely remember with much fondness.

 In our departure from the pub, we couldn’t help but ponder the future of the humble family-run Dublin boozer.
 With the way that economics seem to work in Ireland, the sad likelihood is that more and more cherished family-run pubs will fall afoul of wealthy groups and chains.
 We’d like to take this opportunity to issue a warning to these buyers.
 Pubs are our culture!
-Sterilising and homogenising them, depending on the flavour of the moment, for the purpose of profit will only ultimately run them into the ground.
+Sterilising and homogenising them, depending on the flavour of the moment, for the purpose of profit, will only ultimately run them into the ground.
 Then they will render no use – economically or culturally.
 Look at the most popular of the pubs in Dublin.
-All of them are dozens or even decades old with only minor aesthetic changes throughout the years.
+All of them are dozens or even decades old, with only minor aesthetic changes throughout the years.

-So if you do buy an ageing pub, hold off on that big refurbishment, a return on investment is only a century or two away.
+So if you do buy an ageing pub, hold off on that big refurbishment; a return on investment is only a century or two away.

 The Swan: Aungier St.

 So after disembarking, I wander up Westland Row and head toward the Grafton St. area.
 A quick bit of sustenance and I’m on the lookout for a pub only to make the unfortunate realisation that everywhere is jammed with the only thing worse than the Christmas party crowd: The early Christmas party crowd.
-All of them carefully gowned in their illuminated woolly jumpers and fluffy red hats.
+All of them, carefully gowned in their illuminated woolly jumpers and fluffy red hats.

 In the midst of my frantic dash around the South City Centre trying to find any boozer with a spare spot and a lingering degree of cosiness, I find myself pushing ever so further out of the city.
-And then as I wander around by the back of the College of Surgeons, it comes to me.
+And then, as I wander around by the back of the College of Surgeons, it comes to me.
 The Swan!
 Of course!
 Up to the swan I hastily traipse to find the place reasonably populated and with enough spare seats to lighten my mood.
 No sooner have I placed my sopping coat on a high stool do I have a good pint of plain in my hand and all is okay once again.

-Content again I make another phone call to Pintman №2 who is less than impressed having found himself on a stationary train.
+Content again, I make another phone call to Pintman №2, who is less than impressed, having found himself on a stationary train.
 “Why is it stuck?” says I. “There’s a swan on the tracks at Landsdowne,” says he.
-“Jaysis,” says I. “Where did ye settle in the end” says he.
+“Jaysis,” says I. “Where did ye settle in the end?” says he.
 “The Swan,” says I. “Fuck off,” says he.